 Make adjustments to lightness, chroma, and hue channels.
 Choose a channel using the menu in the LCH tool.
 The options available vary with the channel selected.
+The LCH tool is not displayed when [Adjust using HDR] is enabled.

 Chroma

 Adjust color saturation (vividness).
 Increase or decrease color saturation over the entire picture or a portion of the color range, making colors more or less vivid.